raphibolliger/AngularI18N/README.md

 ## Mark elements use pipes

-Place the angular i18n attribute on every element wich should be translated.
+Place the angular i18n attribute on every element which should be translated.
 ```html
 <h5 class="card-title" i18n>Angular i18n localization</h5>
 ```